-And peace must be secured by warnings and rememberance of past terror events and pointing out society’s vulnerabilities.
-This the new Memorial Center in Munich, created by Brückner & Brückner, does effectively, whilst honouring the murdered and explaining the events that led up to tbe 5th of September 1972.
+And peace must be secured by warnings and remembrance of past terror events and pointing out society’s vulnerabilities.
+This, the new Memorial Center in Munich, created by Brückner & Brückner, does effectively, whilst honouring the murdered and explaining the events that led up to the 5th of September 1972.
 Alongside, we require a security system and service that protects civilians from overt violent interlopers and terrorists proactively.
-I would also argue for the provision of avenues and initiatives and generous resources for conflict reduction, conflict transformation and peace building as important.
-The Olympic Games are one such initiative, in its aims to unite young people from all corners of the world by bringing them together through sport.
+I would also argue for the provision of avenues and initiatives and generous resources for conflict reduction, conflict transformation and peace building as necessary.
+The Olympic Games are one such initiative, in their aims to unite young people from all corners of the world by bringing them together through sport.
 But conflict transformation is an issues that is as local in need as it is in global demand

 The opening of the memorial centre in Munich symbolises a late step towards truth for Munich and the Olympic Village in Munich.
 Both were in denial about the events for decades.
 Now all who visit this memorial can feel what I always knew to be true.

 One hopes that its resounding message is a rejection of the ideology of terror.

 My article during the row of where the memorial site should be erected https://dzx2.net/2015/01/11/terror-not-remembered-dont-kill-our-snow-fun-hill-a-sorry-tale-of-a-limping-democratic-intervention/

 My academic lecture at Edgehill University on the topic